Are you interested in a career in physical therapy? Would you like to receive your preparation and degree from an institution that values

 If community service, clinical excellence, leadership, and professional engagement are part of your personal values, Widener’s Institute of Physical Therapy Education doctoral program may be the right program for you.
 Apply online via PTCAS.

-Widener allows you to give back to your community by being involved in a pro bono clinic that offers physical therapy services to individuals who would otherwise be unable to receive them.
+Widener allows you to give back to your community by being involved in a student-run pro bono clinic that offers physical therapy services to individuals who would otherwise be unable to receive them.
 You can receive your doctoral degree from a program with long-established relationships among the leading healthcare providers in the region, opening the doors to physical therapy jobs.

 If you are looking to take your career to the next level in physical therapy, Widener University has the program for you.